Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-form.md

 });
 ```

-### ModalFormData
+### MessageFormData
 Same as an action form, Message form will save the input inside `.selection`.
-However, something is odd about this form. `.button1` returns 1, but `.button2` returns 0.
+However, something is odd about this form. `.button2` returns 1, but `.button1` returns 0.
 Using `.canceled` will not work, but closing the form will return 0.
-This is why button2 must be used for the "No/Cancel" option.
+This is why button1 must be used for the "No/Cancel" option.

 ```js
 form.show(event.source).then(r => {